instaclustr/terraform-provider-instaclustr/README.md

 cluster_provider|The information of infrastructure provider.
 See below for its properties.|Required rack_allocation|The number of resources to use.
 See below for its properties.|Optional, but Required for all Bundle types excluding Redis. bundle|Array of bundle information.
-See below for its properties.|Required
+See below for its properties.|Required kafka_rest_proxy_user_password|The password of kafka rest proxy bundle user, if it is a Kafka cluster with rest-proxy addon.
+This field is updatable and requires `wait_for_state` to be `RUNNING`.|Optional kafka_schema_registry_user_password|The password of kafka schema registry bundle user, if it is a Kafka cluster with schema-registry addon.
+This field is updatable and requires `wait_for_state` to be `RUNNING`.|Optional wait_for_state|The expected state of the cluster before completing the resource creation.
+Skipping this field will asynchronously create the cluster.|Optional (valid states are RUNNING and PROVISIONED)

 `cluster_provider`